 We have taken measures to ensure our website and video platform are secure.
 All content is peer-reviewed by qualified teachers.

-All users of the Invicta Academy website and associated services, which include all staff, volunteers, students and registered users, are required to read, understand and agree to adhere to the following codes of conduct during their participation of remote learning via Invicta Academy.
+All users of the Invicta National Academy website and associated services, which include all staff, volunteers, students and registered users, are required to read, understand and agree to adhere to the following codes of conduct during their participation of remote learning via Invicta Academy.